SCE-Development/git-workshop/README.md

 # Interview Part 2: GitHub Edition

 This project is a collaborative collection of simple HTML recipes.
-You can use AI tools to help you!a
+You can use AI tools to help you!

 ---